 How the Program Works

-Women 34 weeks pregnant or with an infant 4 months or less that are enrolled in, and referred by, one the following programs:
+Women 37 weeks pregnant or with an infant under 5 months of age, that are currently enrolled in, and referred by, one of the following programs:

 A Renewed Mind

 East Toledo Family Center

 Health Partners of Western Ohio

 Lucas County Children’s Services